JaneliaSciComp/SongExplorer/README.md

 removed, and in the former case a new entry is created in the current "annotated.csv" file.
 Should you make a mistake while correcting a mistake, simply `Undo` it, or double click it again.
-In this case, the original CSV entry remains deleted and the new one removed from the current "annotated.csv" file.
+In this case, the original CSV entry remains deleted and the new one modified in the current "annotated.csv" file.

 ## Measuring Generalization ##